Your questions answered

 - Angela Winkle, R.M.
 Williams Pty Ltd

 Seamless has been designed as a voluntary scheme, which was the condition of the government funding that the Consortium received to design the scheme.
-However, feedback from industry during the consultation process, as well as evidence from similar schemes around the world, builds a compelling case for the introduction of co-regulation as the scheme matures.
+However, Seamless is actively advocating for a level playing field with responsibility shared by all brands, large and small, Australian and international.

-Also, more than 80 industry leaders are supporters including industry associations, academic institutions, not for profits, technology suppliers and reuse and recycling operators, as well as federal, state and local government agencies.
+Also, more than 130 industry leaders are supporters including industry associations, academic institutions, technology suppliers, industry associations and reuse and recycling operators, as well as federal, state and local government agencies.
 See the full list of supporters here.

-Seamless will be funded by a levy on every item of clothing placed on the market in Australia, which will be paid by clothing brands and retailers who become members of the scheme.
-From 1 July 2024, this levy will be 4 cents per garment, and 3 cents for every garment that meets the eco-modulation criteria.
+Seamless is funded by a levy on every item of clothing placed on the market in Australia, which is paid by clothing brands and retailers who become members of the scheme.
+From 1 July 2024, this levy is 4 cents per garment, and 3 cents for every garment that meets the eco-modulation criteria.

 We'll add you to our mailing list to ensure you receive the latest Seamless news and we’ll also get in touch with you directly with an update on your application.